bubdm/jerrycurl-1/README.md

 ```

 #### Command/query layer
-Commands and queries are written with our customized Razor SQL syntax and saved in your project with the `.cssql` extension which includes them as build targets for our Razor code generator.
+Commands and queries are written with our customized Razor SQL syntax and uses `.cssql` as extension, which ensures their compilation into the project in the usual build process.
 They are placed in either the `Queries` or `Commands` folders based on whether they *read* or *write* data in the underlying database.
 ```
 -- Queries/Blogs/GetAll.cssql
 @result BlogView